 Stormwater is runoff generated when rain (or the occasional snowmelt) flows over the ground.

-Impervious surfaces like driveways, sidewalks, and streets prevent stormwater runoff from naturally soaking into the ground.
+Impervious surfaces like driveways, sidewalks, roofs, streets and parking lots prevent rainfall from naturally soaking into the ground.

-With roughly 50 inches of rain each year, the City proactively manages our stormwater through a series of 10,289 structures and 8,377 conveyances (pipes) that convey the stormwater into our streams, creeks, and ponds.
-Check out what we've done so far!
+With roughly 50 inches of rain each year, the City proactively manages runoff from rain events through drainage networks that convey the stormwater into streams, creeks and ponds.

 Improving Water Quality

-You can help improve Dunwoody’s water quality and protect our water resources in many ways:
+Citizens can help to protect water quality and the environment in many ways: